victor-istomin/c-with-crosses/content/posts/ref-qualifiers.md

     std::vector<Pixel> m_buffer;
     Metadata           m_metadata;
 public:
-    class UnsafeReference
+    // a wrapper around temporary result of MyRawImage().data() may be
+    // converted to a temporary 'std::vector<Pixel>' explictly using  allowUnsafe().
+    // Be safe and ensure that it will not outlive its parent  MyRawImage. class UnsafeReference
     {
-        std::vector<Pixel>& m_buffer;
+        std::vector<Pixel>&& m_buffer;

     public:
-        UnsafeReference(std::vector<Pixel>& buffer) : m_buffer(buffer) {}
+        UnsafeReference(std::vector<Pixel>&& buffer) : m_buffer(std::move(buffer)) {}
+        UnsafeReference(const UnsafeReference&) = delete;
+        UnsafeReference(UnsafeReference&&) = delete;

-        // I would like it to be a free-function rather than a member function,
+        // I would like it to be a free-function rather a member functions,
-        // to lower the chance that Intellisence will provide a disservice
+        // to lower the chance that the Intellisence will provide a disservice
-        // to the developer by slipping an unsafe getter by auto-suggestions.
+        // to the developer slipping an unsafe getter by auto-suggestions.
-        // it's good to require a fair bit of attention here friend std::vector<Pixel>& allowUnsafe(UnsafeReference&&);
+        // it's good to require a fair attention here friend std::vector<Pixel>&& allowUnsafe(UnsafeReference&&);
     };

     MyRawImage(std::vector<Pixel> src) : m_buffer(std::move(src)) {}